 This is a sneak peek of the other type of trial you’ll have to walk.
 As you can see, paths are well maintained.
-It slightly elevates in some occasions, but I would definitely classify the walk as easy.
+It slightly elevates on some occasions, but I would classify the walk as easy.

-During the final bit of the hike, you’ll follow the board walk again.
-A bridge (more decent than the old one, I promise) will lead you the other end of the george, where the train station El Chorro is located.
+During the final bit of the hike, you’ll follow the boardwalk again.
+A bridge (more decent than the old one, I promise) will lead you to the other end of the gorge, where the train station El Chorro is located.
 Sometimes, you’ll have to queue here for a bit as the bridge is a bit wobbly and cannot be accessed with several people at the same time.

-I never in my life would have dared to do the hike without this well maintained path.
-However, it feels more like a touristic attraction than like a day hike – and in my opinion it is slightly too touristic.
-However, I would definitely recommend it when you have some time to spend in Andalusia or a longer weekend in Malaga where you want to get out of the city for a different activity.
+I never in my life would have dared to do the hike without this well-maintained path.
+However, it feels more like a tourist attraction than like a day hike – and in my opinion, it is slightly too tourist.
+However, I would recommend it when you have some time to spend in Andalusia or a long weekend in Malaga when you want to get out of the city for a different activity.